getsentry/sentry-docs/src/wizard/javascript/sveltekit/with-error-monitoring-and-replay.md

 ## Configure

-Sentry wizard will automatically patch your application to configure the Sentry SDK:
+The Sentry wizard will automatically patch your application to configure the Sentry SDK:

 - Create or update `src/hooks.client.js` and `src/hooks.server.js` with the default `Sentry.init` call and SvelteKit hooks handlers.
 - Update `vite.config.js` to add source maps upload and auto-instrumentation via Vite plugins.